couchbaselabs/mobile-testkit/README.md

 Debugging
 =========

-When developing custom keyworks, you may want to break and inspect at a certain point.
+When developing custom keyworks, you may want to break and inspect at a certain point in the python code.
 Adding the following lines will do what you need

 ```
-import pdb
+from keywords.utils import breakpoint

-for attr in ('stdin', 'stdout', 'stderr'):
+for thing in things:
-    setattr(sys, attr, getattr(sys, '__%s__' % attr))
-pdb.set_trace()
+    breakpoint()
+    # break here ^
+    thing.do()
 ```

 They will redirect the stdin, stdout, and stderr from robot back to your control